ntuee-web-programming/112-1-unit2-twitter-clone/README.md

 - `cmd + p` to search for a file
 - right click on a symbol and select "Find all references" to find all places where the symbol is used
 - right click on a symbol and select "Rename symbol" to rename the symbol
-- hover click on the chevron next to line number to fold code segments or comment segments
+- hover and click on the chevron next to the line number to fold code segments or comment segments

-Many web dev tools provides vscode plugins to make your life easier, here are some of the essential ones:
+Many web dev tools provide vscode plugins to make your life easier, here are some of the essential ones:

 - eslint: show eslint errors and warnings inline
-- tailwindcss: auto completes tailwind classes, hover tailwind classes to see corresponding css code
+- tailwindcss: auto-completes tailwind classes, hover tailwind classes to see corresponding css code
 - prettier: work with the format document command to format your code

 ### Nvim